Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Degeneration Hodge-to-de Rham

 \begin{conj} Suppose that $A$ is a weakly unital $\A$-algebra over $\Z$, such that it is homologically smooth (but not necessarily compact).
 Truncated negative cyclic complexes $(C_{\bullet}(A,A)\otimes \Z[[u,p]]/(u^n,p^m),b+uB)$ and $(C_{\bullet}(A,A)\otimes \Z[[u,p]]/(u^n,p^m),b-puB)$ are quasi-isomorphic for all $n,m\ge 1$ and all prime numbers $p$.

 If, in addition, $A$ is compact then the homology of either of the above complexes is a flat module over $\Z[[u,p]]/(u^n,p^m)$.

 \end{conj}

-If the above conjecture is true then the degeneration conjecture,probably, can be deduced along the lines of [DI].
+If the Conjecture \ref{integer version} holds then the degeneration conjecture, probably, can be deduced along the lines of [DI].

 One can also make some conjectures about Hochschild complex of an arbitrary $\A$-algebra, not assuming that it is compact or homologically smooth.
 More precisely, let $A$ be a unital $\A$-algebra over the ring of $p$-adic numbers $\Z_p$.
 We assume that $A$ is topologically free $\Z_p$-module.
 Let $A_0=A\otimes_{\Z_p} \Z/p$ be the reduction modulo $p$.
-Then we have the Hochschild complex $(C_{\bullet}(A_0,A_0),b)$ and the $\Z/2$-graded complex $(C_{\bullet}(A_0,A_0),b+B)$. \begin{conj} For any $i$ there is natural isomorphism of $\Z/2$-graded vector spaces over the field $\Z/p$:
+Then we have the Hochschild complex $(C_{\bullet}(A_0,A_0),b)$ and the $\Z/2$-graded complex $(C_{\bullet}(A_0,A_0),b+B)$. \begin{conj} There is a natural isomorphism of $\Z/2$-graded vector spaces over the field $\Z/p$:

 There are similar isomorphisms for weakly unital and non-unital $\A$-algebras, if one replaces $C_{\bullet}(A_0,A_0)$ by $C_{\bullet}^{mod}(A_0,A_0)$.
 Also one has similar isomorphisms for $\Z/2$-graded $\A$-algebras. \end{conj}